daz4126/Nanny-State/README.md

 </div>

 In NANNY STATE, the state is everything.
 It is a single object that is the ultimate source of truth in the application where all the app data is stored.
 This means that any changes to the application remain consistent and easier to keep track of.
-The view is an HTML representation of the state.
-The state's helper methods ensure that any updates are deterministic with predictable outcomes and whenever the state is updated, the view is automatically re-rendered to reflect the changes that were made.
+The view is an HTML representation of the state and the Nanny State's helper methods ensure that any updates are deterministic with predictable outcomes.
+When the state is updated, the view is automatically re-rendered to reflect the changes that were made.

 ## BACKGROUND